-At first sight it may seem obvious that Fintech and Techfin would both benefit from mutual cooperation.
+At first sight, it may seem obvious that Fintech and Techfin would both benefit from cooperation.
 Their mechanisms and range of services can complement each other and attract more business companies and users.
-Nevertheless, the current situation shows that Techfin and Fintech tend to compete and this struggle is rather tough.
+Nevertheless, the current situation shows that Techfin and Fintech tend to compete, and this struggle is rather tough.
 To illustrate it better, we will provide a couple of real examples.

 Let’s speak about China.
-You may have heard about such application like WeChat.
+You may have heard about such applications as WeChat.
 Chinese citizens use this giant messaging app for making video calls or texting each other.
-WeChat has an integration with other services (games, tickets booking, shopping, etc.) and what is more important it offers to sign up for wallet and perform financial operations within the app.
+WeChat has an integration with other services (games, ticket booking, shopping, etc.).
+It is more important to sign up for a wallet and perform financial operations within the app.

-In China you will rarely see any cash, because all locals pay for goods, services and household using WeChat.
-People understand all key advantages of this convenient payment method and they rarely open a real bank account.
-This means that Techfin triumphed in Chinese financial system.
+You will rarely see any cash in China because all locals pay for goods, services, and household using WeChat.
+People understand all the key advantages of this convenient payment method, and they rarely open a real bank account.
+This means that Techfin triumphed in the Chinese financial system.

 One more financial giant Google sees the future of banking in AI.
-Google launched its own paying service (Google Pay) in 2015 letting all users enjoy making purchases using tap-to-pay options.
-Since that time the company aimed to improve the services and worked upon developing voice assistant functionality and adding more integrations to the payment system.
-It also invested a lot into AI development to make buying goods, ordering food, paying for rent and many more qute predictive and fully automate.
+Google launched its own paying service (Google Pay) in 2015, letting all users enjoy making purchases using tap-to-pay options.
+Since that time, the company has improved the services and worked upon developing voice assistant functionality and adding more integrations to the payment system.
+It also invested a lot into AI development to make buying goods, ordering food, paying for rent, and many more quite predictive and fully automated.

 If you use Facebook Messenger, then you are probably aware that it has a peer-to-peer payment option.
-Due to this service Facebook users can transfer money to their friends in a conversation box without any fuss.
-The debit card of a user is linked to Messenger so the user can easily perform a transaction at any moment.
-Facebook has 200+ million users in the USA, 6% of whom use peer-to-peer payments a couple of times on a daily basis and 3% perform money operations at least once a day.
-So basically a communication app became a powerful financial tool.
+Facebook users can transfer money to their friends in a conversation box without any fuss due to this service.
+The debit card of a user is linked to Messenger, so the user can easily perform a transaction at any moment.
+Facebook has 200+ million users in the USA, 6% of whom use peer-to-peer payments a couple of times daily, and 3% perform money operations at least once a day.
+So basically, a communication app became a powerful financial tool.

-In one of our previous articles we have already covered the topic regarding reasons why every bank needs an application and what trends should be taken into account.
-As experts in software development we know how to build online banking applications or implement Apple Pay.
+In one of our previous articles, we have already covered the topic regarding why every bank needs an application and what trends should be taken into account.
+As experts in software development, we know how to build online banking applications or implement Apple Pay.
 But as you can see from our examples, not only banks require apps.
 If you are searching for a way to enter the digital market, then creating an application with a financial component can be the best choice.
-As you know, many financial giants strive to improve their business using the technology and this tendency will probably keep being popular.
+As you know, many financial giants strive to improve their business using technology, and this tendency will probably keep being popular.

-Although banks’ tech only started its way towards massive changes, we will observe major progress in the near future.
-Applications with online payment options are already a part of our daily life and they will only keep improving and getting more advanced.
-The changes are inevitable, so whether Fintech or Techfin would win the market, the main winner will always be a customer.
-After all the main goal of technology implementation is to make clients’ lives easier.
+Although banks’ tech only started its way towards massive changes, we will observe major progress soon.
+Applications with online payment options are already a part of our daily life, and they will only keep improving and getting more advanced.
+The changes are inevitable, so whether Fintech or Techfin would win the market, the main winner will always be customers.
+After all, the main goal of technology implementation is to make clients’ lives easier.